yuvalalter-okta/okta-signin-widget/README.md

     # Main entry file that is used in the npm require(@okta/okta-signin-widget)
     # flow.
 This does not package 3rd party dependencies - these are pulled
-    # down through `npm install` (which allows you to use your own version of
+    # down through `yarn install` (which allows you to use your own version of
     # jquery, etc).
     okta-sign-in.entry.js